Skip to contents

 This example highlights why we strongly recommend interpreting MOP results alongside the response curves.

-When projection_mop() is run, it automatically saves the mop_projections object as an RDS file in the specified out_dir.
-You can reload this object in R at any time using the readRDS() function:
+When projection_mop() is run, it automatically saves the mop_projections object as an RDS file in out_dir.
+You can load this object in R at any time using the readRDS() function:

 # Check for RDS files in the directory where we saved the MOP results